dondendon/prototyping_teatimer/README.md

 ## How does this work?

-Once the pressure sensor is triggered, the LED light bulb lights up, and the Digital display starts to count down.
+Once the pressure sensor is triggered, the LED light bulb lights up, and the Digital display starts to count down.<br>
-The countdown will only continue when there's pressure(the cup is on the timer).
+The countdown will only continue when there's pressure(the cup is on the timer). <br>
-If the pressure is released before the count down time reaches zero, the timer restarts, and the LED light and digital display turn off.
+If the pressure is released before the count down time reaches zero, the timer restarts, and the LED light and digital display turn off.<br>
-Else if the count down reaches zero, the LED light and the digital display turn off.
+Else if the count down reaches zero, the LED light and the digital display turn off.<br>

 Here are some demo gif:
 1. Trigger the timer by holding the pressure sensor, start the count down.